 It’s important for an easel to be height adjustable to accommodate children from 2-3 years on and grow with them.
 Most easels reviewed have height adjustments to last children until they are about 8 years old and some even longer than that.

 I feel it’s a must to have a magnetic surface on an easel.
-It opens up many activities such as using magnetic letters and numbers for creative play or learning or to stick materials or coloring pages onto the easel.
+It opens up many activities such as using magnetic letters, numbers, and shapes for creative play or learning or sticking materials or coloring pages onto the easel.

 To me, the easel should be somewhat easy to take down and put away.